volschin/trakt-for-appletv/README.md

 # trakt-for-appletv
 Fork was originally intended for personal use, but decided to share it.
-Currently very much a work in progress.
+Currently, very much a work in progress.
 Change list will be added soon.

 Trakt.tv scrobbler for Apple TV